Prerequisites to the Major

 6th Floor Dunford Hall

 Knoxville, TN 37996-4065

 Students may not declare a history major until they have passed, with a grade of C or better, both semesters of a survey sequence chosen from the following history courses: 221-222, 227-228, 241-242, 247-248, 261-262.
 Alternatively, students may declare a major after they have passed, with a grade of C or better, any two one-semester courses from the above sequences.
 Advanced Placement (AP) with a credit score of 4 or 5, or transfer credit, is acceptable to fulfill these prerequisites.
-After prerequisite courses have been completed, students must formally declare the history major with the undergraduate secretary in the Department of History office.
-To declare a major in history, visit Declaring a Major.
+After prerequisite courses have been completed, students should declare their major by making an appointment with Luke Garton, the academic advisor for the History Department.
+Fore more information, please refer to our Declaring a Major page.

 Requirements for the Major